What Do Students Expect from Online Courses?

 As an educator, you know asking the right questions can be just as important as getting the right answers.

 This is particularly important when it comes to designing for the online student.

-Find out how you can create a better online course experience with What Do Students Want in Online Courses?, a Magna 20-Minute Mentor.
+Find out how you can create a better online course experience with What Do Students Expect from Online Courses?, a Magna 20-Minute Mentor.

 This pointed and practical session will show you how to meet online students’ desires without sacrificing your standards.

 You’ll see that developing a course with the online student profile in mind can enhance student engagement and promote development of self-motivated learning.